Team-Fjorden/ios-sdk/README.md

 ## Quick start

+⚠️ There are a couple of bugs in SPM and/or Xcode that might break Xcode Cloud and/or SwiftUI preview.
+Packages that define a dynamic framework seem to break Xcode Cloud, e.g. https://github.com/DataDog/dd-sdk-ios/issues/624#issuecomment-965240757, https://developer.apple.com/forums/thread/689907, https://github.com/simibac/ConfettiSwiftUI/issues/8.
+We can't change our SDK to be a static library, because we rely on other frameworks as well.
+Static libraries via SPM also seem to break SwiftUI previews (https://github.com/DataDog/dd-sdk-ios/pull/949, https://developer.apple.com/forums/thread/707569).
+The most reliable way to integrate the FjordenSDK at the moment is to manually add the latest `.xcframework` file to your workspace & include it in your repository.

 ### SPM

 Add `https://github.com/Team-Fjorden/ios-sdk` to your `Package.swift` file or via Xcode → Add Packages… & paste the URL into the search field.

 ### Manual

-Download the [latest release](https://sdk.fjorden.co/releases/1.0.1/FjordenSDK.xcframework.zip) from the Release tab.
+Download the [latest release](https://sdk.fjorden.co/releases/1.1.3/FjordenSDK.xcframework.zip) from the Release tab.
 Unzip, and drag the `xcframework` files into the `Frameworks, Libraries, and Embedded Content` section of your target.

 ## Quick Start